caf-archive/worker-policy/handlers-converters/handlers/document-worker/README.md

 ##### Map within customData

-A Key-Value pair (or Map) within customData can have another Key-Value pair nested in it's value.
+A Key-Value pair (or Map) within customData can have another Key-Value pair nested in its value.
 The handler drills down into the value of the top level Map and extracts the value of the nested Map.
 In order for the handler to find the value, **the nested Map must have a "source" key**.

 The code-blocks below show how you can pass the `dataStorePartialReference` and `projectId` fields into a Document Worker.
 The handler looks for `"source"` and extracts the related value.
 What is passed through to the worker will depend on what the source value is.
 For example, if `value == "dataStorePartialReference"`, then the handler will call a method to request the OutputPartialReference from `taskData`.
 The reference will be passed through to the worker.
 Similar functionality is performed when looking for the Tenant ID.